IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 ## Usage

-*Before using this extension, make sure that either one of those keywords is present in the pack folder's name (`bp`,`rp`,`beh`,`res`,`behavior`,`resource`) or the pack folder is in a folder which name ends with `behavior_packs` or `resource_packs`!*

-To use this extension, simply type name of the MoLang file inside any string within an add-on file, you can optionally choose in settings of the extension that a prefix is required as well.
+To use this extension, simply right click on any string within an add-on file, a menu will pop up and you can select whichever file from molang folder you want to insert.
+It doesn't matter if the string is empty or not, it will simply replace it completely.
-String must follow this pattern and must not contain anything else: `"{prefix}{fileName}.molang"`
 If working in resource pack file it will only look into resource pack's `molang` folder and so with behavior packs.
 When it inserts the MoLang file's code, it removes any newlines or returns, so you don't have to worry about json errors!